 9 - Mounting Process

 Follow the steps below for mounting the sensor on the valve.
+4 - Fit the sensor module on the sensor base.

 1 - The sensor fits directly to Saunders® S360 actuator.
 Adapters are required for the Saunders® EC and ECX actuators.